Skasselbard/NixOs-ClusterConfig/README.md

 # Mechanism

-The `nixos-staged-hive` script wraps all functionality.
+The `staged-hive` script wraps all functionality.
 It calls a python script in a nix-shell environment.
 All functionality is composited in the `hive.py` python script and excessable via subcommands.
 On execution these things are done: